shi-jialei/shi-jialei.github.io/_projects/4_project.md

 ## Software and GUI Toolboxes

-To make soft robot modelling and evaluation more accessible, I develop graphical user interfaces and software toolboxes that integrate robot design, analytical modelling, simulation and experimental analysis.
+To make soft robot modelling and evaluation more accessible, I develop graphical user interfaces and software toolboxes that integrate robot design, analytical modelling and simulation.
+Once design specification and dimension constraints for a specific application are identified, the user can experiment with the GUI to preliminarily determine, e.g., main design parameters and material selection.
+This information can be used to expedite the robot design and reduce the prototyping time of robots.

-The characterisation platform includes a MATLAB graphical user interface for commanding pneumatic pressures, monitoring system status, recording sensor measurements and visualising experimental data.
-The interface allows users to operate the platform without directly modifying low-level control code and supports rapid implementation of characterisation experiments.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid
            loading="eager"
-           path="assets/img/characterisation-platform-gui.jpg"
+           path="assets/img/GUI.png"
-           title="Graphical user interface for the soft robot characterisation platform" class="img-fluid rounded z-depth-1"
+           title="Graphical user interface for the soft robot simulation" class="img-fluid rounded z-depth-1"
         %}
     </div>
 </div>

 <div class="caption">
-    MATLAB graphical user interface for pressure control, sensor acquisition and experimental visualisation.
+    Graphic user interface with its architecture for achieving analytical analysis of soft robots with densely reinforced chambers.
 </div>

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com//embed/Tlcw4VkH7jc" allowfullscreen></iframe>
 </div>

-Building upon this platform, I developed a model-based evaluation toolbox for fibre-reinforced soft continuum robots.
-The toolbox incorporates analytical models for forward kinematics and tip-force generation and allows users to define robot geometry, material behaviour, chamber dimensions and actuation pressures through an interactive interface.

 The modelling framework considers several important sources of nonlinear behaviour, including: